There are a number of ways to purchase a cheap airline upgrade which can get you into the premium economy, business class or first class cabin.

 Secondly, award seats are capacity controlled so upgrades need to be requested in advance – with priority given to top-tier frequent flyers.

-British Airways, for example, charges 20,000 Avios points to upgrade from any World Traveller Plus (premium economy) fare to its Club (business) cabin on London to east coast USA.
+British Airways charges 20,000 Avios points to upgrade from any World Traveller Plus (premium economy) fare to its Club World (business) cabin on London to east coast USA.
 With good availability and no extra cash to outlay this is a very good use of points.

 Don’t forget, if you are short of miles for an upgrade award some airlines will either allow you to purchase miles to top-up your account or make a part-miles, part-cash upgrade.